Blog | Investing tips

 From here, you can calculate your capital gains tax.
 This can be tricky, as Australia allows multiple methods of calculating capital gains tax on shares.
 For example, using different sale allocation methods such as first-in first-out (FIFO) and last-in first-out (LIFO) can affect the cost price of the shares sold (and in turn the capital gain) if you purchased multiple parcels of shares at different prices over time.

-Using a capital gains calculator like Sharesight’s Capital Gains Tax Report can simplify this process.
-Built to Australian Tax Office (ATO) rules, the Capital Gains Tax Report allows investors to calculate the optimum sale allocation method for each holding sold for their individual tax position.
-Not only is this key in ensuring you are paying the lowest possible capital gains tax, but knowing your capital gains or losses realised during the financial year will help you optimise your investment strategy before the EOFY.
+Using a capital gains calculator like Sharesight’s capital gains tax report can simplify this process.
+Built to Australian Taxation Office (ATO) rules, the capital gains tax report allows investors to determine the best possible sale allocation method for each holding they have sold, in order to achieve their optimal tax position.
+Not only is this key in ensuring you are paying the lowest possible capital gains tax, but knowing your capital gains or losses realised during the financial year will help you refine your investment strategy before the EOFY.

-CGT Report SMSF The CGT Report being used to calculate an SMSF’s short-term and long-term capital gains, as well as capital losses.
+Sharesight capital gains tax report SMSF The CGT report being used to calculate an SMSF’s short-term and long-term capital gains, discounted capital gain distributions and capital losses.

 3. Prepare your annual accounts after EOFY

-The income return is just one of a number of documents that need to be submitted on behalf of an SMSF.
-After the EOFY for example, SMSFs will need to start preparing annual financial statements, initiating an independent audit and lodging an annual return.
+The income return is just one portion of the annual return that needs to be submitted on behalf of an SMSF.
+After the EOFY for example, SMSFs will need to start preparing annual financial statements, initiating an independent audit and lodging the annual return.
 All of this can mean more time chasing records and communicating back-and-forth with your accountant, leaving you with less time to spend on your investments.

-For SMSF trustees who need to prepare annual accounts, running Sharesight’s Historical Cost Report allows you to compare the market value and historical cost of your investment portfolio over any selected period.
-With all of your costs broken down into a range of key components (including your sale allocation method), this is an easy way to determine any unrealised capital gains or losses on your investments, saving you time when preparing your SMSF annual accounts.
+For SMSF trustees who need to prepare annual accounts, running Sharesight’s historical cost report allows you to compare the market value and historical cost of your investment portfolio over any selected period.
+With all of your costs broken down into a range of key components (including your sale allocation method), this is an easy way to determine any unrealised capital gains or losses on your investments, saving you time when preparing your SMSF annual return.

-Historical Cost Report SMSF The Historical Cost Report being used to break down costs for individual stocks, ETFs and unit trusts.
+Sharesight historical cost report SMSF The historical cost report being used to break down costs for individual stocks, ETFs and unit trusts.

 Don’t stress this EOFY

-The EOFY does not have to be a nightmare for SMSF trustees.
-By using a dedicated portfolio tracker like Sharesight, you can eliminate tedious portfolio admin at the EOFY by tracking all of your investments in one place, with automatic dividend tracking, capital gains, tax reporting and the ability to easily share your portfolio with family members, your accountant or financial advisor.
-This means less time spent on tedious portfolio admin and more time spent focusing on your investment strategy and planning for retirement.
+There's no need to stress this EOFY.
+By using a dedicated portfolio tracker like Sharesight, you can eliminate tedious portfolio admin by tracking all of your investments in one place, with automatic dividend tracking, capital gains, tax reporting and the ability to easily share your portfolio with family members, your accountant or financial adviser.
+This means less admin and more time to focus on investing and planning for retirement.

 FURTHER READING